trinker/sentimentr/README.md

     8 Wait, it's returned!
     9 I don't feel so bad after all!

-Also of interest is the time of each of these methods.
-Here I increase Annie's examples by 100 and **microbenchmark** on a few (Stanford takes so long I didn't extend to more).
+Also of interest is the computational time used by each of these methods.
+To demonstrate this I increased Annie's examples by 100 replications and **microbenchmark** on a few iterations (Stanford takes so long I didn't extend to more).
 Note that if a text needs to be broken into sentence parts **syuzhet** has the `get_sentences` function that uses the **openNLP** package, this is a time expensive task.